sycasec/rsa_oaep/README.md

 The NIST curves start at the standard 256 bits.
 For more information, you can check the [NIST curves](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf).

 ### Encryption and Decryption
 The generated RSA keys are used to encrypt and decrypt with the `RSA-OAEP (Optimal Assymetric Encryption Padding)` scheme, which is a probabilistic encryption scheme.
 The `OAEP` scheme is used to prevent chosen-ciphertext attacks.
 The `RSA-OAEP` scheme uses a mask generation function and a hash function to randomize the message before encryption.
 The `RSA-OAEP` scheme is defined in [RFC 8017](https://www.rfc-editor.org/rfc/rfc8017#section-7.1.1).
-The `RSA-OAEP` scheme is hardcoded to use `SHA256` as the hash function.
+The `RSA-OAEP` scheme is hardcoded to use `SHA256` as the hash function for its security, but mostly to keep it simple to limit message length.

 ### Signature and Verification
 `rsa_oaep` provides several options regarding signing and verification, such as: